damianpitt/capital41-indicators/README.md

 - **Fusion Oscillator**
   Companion 0-100 oscillator for the Fusion Scalp system.
 Maps all four conditions into a composite score.

+- **Capital41_Duo**
+  W% and RSI values combined for a simple starting strategy, which includes reverasl checks and normalization.

+- **Capital41_Duo_Oscillator**
+  Companion 0-100 oscillator for the Duo.

 ### Trend & Regime